AstuteSource/chasten/README.md

 - **chasten** (transitive verb) "to make someone aware of failure or of having done something wrong", [Cambridge Dictionary](https://dictionary.cambridge.org/us/dictionary/english/chasten).
-    - **Example Sentence**: "Her remarks are a gift to me even as they chasten and redirect my efforts to expand the arguments of this book into a larger one."
+    - **Example Sentence**: "Her remarks are a gift to me even as they chasten and redirect my efforts to expand the arguments of this book into a larger one.", [Cambridge English Corpus](https://www.cambridge.org/gb/cambridgeenglish/better-learning-insights/corpus)
-    [Cambridge English
-    Corpus](https://www.cambridge.org/gb/cambridgeenglish/better-learning-insights/corpus)

 - **chasten** (uncountable or singular noun) "a tool that analyzes the abstract